A Complete Understanding of Capital Gains Tax

 What is Capital Gains Tax?

 As already mentioned, selling an asset for a profit is known as a capital gain.
 Capital gains tax is a tax levied on the profit you earn when selling an asset that has increased in value.
-There are some assets which are tax-free which is why it’s essential to consult an accountant or a personal tax accountant so that you aren’t taxed for something that is tax-free.
+There are some assets that are tax-free which is why it’s essential to consult an accountant or a personal tax accountant so that you aren’t taxed for something that is tax-free.

 What qualifies for this tax?

-There are more than a couple things that qualify under capital gains tax.
+There are more than a couple of things that qualify under capital gains tax.
 Let’s have a look at some of them.